cbartram/Nucleus/README.md

 `nucleus List`

-By default nucleus will create the component in the root directory where it is run (e.g. `./`) however this can be changed with the `--out` flag
+By default nucleus will create the component in the directory where it is executed from (e.g. `./`) however this can be changed with the `--out` flag

 Nucleus will create a new `List` directory and React component which will end up looking like this!
 ```